 [29:40] Denia’s Advice for Premeds and Med Students

-For medical students, Denia recommends that if you’re doing your peds neurology rotation, make sure you don’t stick to the inpatient.
-Make sure you also go to outpatient.
-If you have an interesting patient as an inpatient, talk to your attending physician to let you get involved with it.
-Make sure you do a rotation.
-Make sure you express your interest and you're ready to get involved.
-Take as much as you can from those rotations.
+For medical students: If you’re doing a pediatric neurology rotation, make sure you don’t stick to just inpatient settings.
+Make sure you also do some outpatient.
+If you have an interesting patient as an inpatient, talk to your attending physician about getting involved with their outpatient care.